Cleaning the dog grooming scissors; the right way

-Taking care of all your dog grooming scissors, regardless of level of grooming scissor you are using, is absolutely vital to prolonging the life of the scissor and the sharpness of the blades.
+A very important question which comes up in every dog groomer's mind is how to clean dog grooming scissors.
+Taking care of all your professional dog grooming scissors, regardless of level of grooming scissor you are using, is absolutely vital to prolonging the life of the scissor and the sharpness of the blades.

 Carefully open the blades to 90 degrees and using a dry soft cloth, gently remove all the moisture from the blades and the tensions screw.
 It is crucial to ensure that any dog hair and moisture has been removed from the tension screw as this can clog the tension screw and/or encourage rust to develop.
 Keeping the tension screw free of dog hair and moisture will aide the tension screws ability to turn and work more efficiently.